chaos-polymtl/lethe/doc/source/parameters/dem/post-processing.rst

 .. note::
  By default, the post-processing is set to ``false``.

-* The ``Lagrangian post processing`` enables the built-in post-processing.
+* The ``Lagrangian post-processing`` enables the built-in post-processing.
 The current outputs include the grid of the domain, the granular temperature, and the average velocity of particles (in x, y, z and its norm).